1aryanpro/nvim/README.md

-# NeoVim Configuration
+# Neovim Configuration
-This is a heavily opinionated Neovim configuration, use at your own risk; this sort of setup does not work for everyone.
-I will be re-writing all of my files in lua and improving the organization in the future.
+This is my neovim configuration that I've been working on for quite a while.
+It is heavily opinionated so it may not work for everybody, but it's packed with all the features for editing most types of files.
+I'm always working on and updating it, but there are circumstances where I remove functionality because I stop using it.

+To get the full features of this config you need:
+* neovim nightly
+* node and npm
+  * for LSP
+* `export NVIMCONFIG="$HOME/.config/nvim"` in your shell's rc
+  * edit if your nvim config folder is in a different location